Run an agent‑backed scope locally

 ✅ Checkpoint — Release created

 In the UI, open your application and go to Development > Releases.
-You should see a release named scope demo
+You should see a release named scope demo.

 6. Configure the scope